Mielek/apim-policy-toolkit/docs/QuickStart.md

   expression
 * Every method, other than section method are treated as expressions.
 They need to accept one parameter of type `IExpressionContext` with name `context`.
-Type is available in `Mielek.Azure.ApiManagement.PolicyToolkit.Authoring.Expressions` namespace.
+Type is available in `Azure.ApiManagement.PolicyToolkit.Authoring.Expressions` namespace.
 * `IExpressionContext` type contains the same properties as `context` object in policy expressions.
 * `AuthenticationBasic` method is mapped to `authentication-basic` policy.
 * `AuthenticationManagedIdentity` method is mapped to `authentication-managed-identity` policy.